Women approaching season-high attendance for south coast derby | Southampton FC Women | News

 Tickets start at just £10 for Adults, £5 for 18-25, and £4 for Juniors.

-For Women’s Season Ticket holders, there is an added chance to help maximise the attendance by bringing along as many of your family and friends as you like for FREE.
+For Women’s Season Ticket holders, there's an added chance to help maximise the attendance by bringing along as many of your family and friends as you like for FREE.

 In a change to last season's Portsmouth home fixture, the 'Drinking in View Pilot' will be in effect for this match, allowing you to bring alcohol into the stands and to your seat if you wish.